Dark-Alex-17/alerting-api/README.md

 * batch
 * persistence

-*Note that the notification component is not part of this proof-of-concept*

 ## Architecture
 ![alerting architecture](./alerting-architecture.png)

 ## Getting Started

-1. Clone the project. `git clone git@github.com:Dark-Alex-17/alerting-poc.git`
+1. Clone the project. `git clone git@github.com:Dark-Alex-17/alerting-api.git`
-2. Open the `alerting-poc` folder with IntelliJ.
+2. Open the `alerting-api` folder with IntelliJ.
 Use auto-import for a Gradle project.

-## Running the POC
+## Running the API
 ### Start the persistence tier
 The persistence tier will start up the in-memory H2 database.
 Once started, Flyway will populate the database with the alerting schema and test data, and also